syncfusion-content/uwp-docs/uwp/Kanban-Board/Getting-started.md

 Installed location\Syncfusion\Essential Studio\Installed version\Assemblies for Universal Windows\10.0\Syncfusion.SfKanban.UWP.dll

-## Create a simple Kanban
+## Create a simple UWP Kanban Board

-In this walkthrough, you will create a new application that contains the SfKanban which covers the following topics.
+In this walkthrough, you will create a new application that contains the UWP Kanban Board which covers the following topics.

 * Adding SfKanban
 * Create data model